tiendu/tiendu.github.io/src/content/blog/2026-07-03-modern-data-stack-for-systems-engineers.md

 transaction history
 ```

-A data lake can become a data swamp when nobody knows:
+A lake becomes a swamp when nobody knows:

 ```text
 what the files mean